Take care when choosing a car to buy. Taking the time to research your choices and rights before buying can help avoid problems.

 - note there are no statutory cooling-off rights or “lemon laws” for motor vehicle sales in Tasmania.

-All motor vehicle traders in Tasmania must have a licence to sell:
+All motor vehicle traders in Tasmania must have a licence to sell used cars.

-Search for the motor vehicle trader licence to make sure the dealer is licensed.
+Search for a vehicle trader licence to make sure the dealer is licensed.